Quantum spin ice in three-dimensional Rydberg atom arrays: Diagnosis of the quantum spin liquid

 It is known that the confined and deconfined phases of a gauge theory without matter fields can be distinguished by the scaling of the Wilson loops $W_\mathcal{L} = \expval{ e^{i \oint_\mathcal{L} A_\mu dx^\mu} }$, where $A_\mu$ is the gauge field and $\mathcal{L}$ is a closed loop.
 In the deconfined phase, the Wilson loop follows the perimeter law, $W_{\mathcal{L}} \propto e^{-\text{Perimeter of }\mathcal{L}}$, while in the confined phase, it follows the area law, $W_{\mathcal{L}} \propto e^{-\text{Area of }\mathcal{L}}$.
 However, in the presence of matter fields (which are generically always present), the Wilson loop follows the perimeter law in both phases \cite{fradkin2013field,shankar2017quantum}, and it cannot be used to distinguish them.
-The Bricmont-Fr{\"o}lich-Fredenhagen-Marcu (BFFM) order parameter is useful in such cases and has a different behavior in the two phases~\cite{fredenhagen1983charged,fredenhagen1986,fredenhagen1988dual,marcu1986uses,bricmont1983order,gregor2011diagnosing,verresen2021,semeghini2021}.
-The BFFM order parameter, denoted here by $\chi^E_{\mathcal{C}}$, is defined as
+The Fredenhagen-Marcu order parameter is useful in such cases and has a different behavior in the two phases~\cite{fredenhagen1983charged,fredenhagen1986,fredenhagen1988dual,marcu1986uses,bricmont1983order,gregor2011diagnosing,verresen2021,semeghini2021}.
+In its original formulation~\cite{fredenhagen1983charged}, the Fredenhagen-Marcu order parameters involved expectation values of operators in space-time.
+Subsequently, real-space versions were proposed and studied~\cite{fredenhagen1988dual,gregor2011diagnosing,verresen2021,xu2024critical}.
+We will be using the real-space version of the Fredenhagen-Marcu order parameters here.
+The Fredenhagen-Marcu order parameter, denoted here by $\chi^E_{\mathcal{C}}$, is defined as